PatienceAjomata/PatienceAjomata/README.md

 - 👋 Hi, I’m @PatienceAjomata
-- 👀 I’m a Junior Data analyst.
+- 👀 I’m a Data analyst.
-- 🌱 I’m currently upskilling and gathering every neccessary knowledge and experiences to aid me become an expert in the data-world.
+- 🌱 I specialize in using data-driven insights to support strategic decision-making and provide valuable growth recommendations to stakeholders.
 - 💞️ I’m open to Entry level, Junior data analyst and Internship jobs.
 - 📫 How to reach me: patienceajomat@gmail.com, https://www.linkedin.com/in/patienceajomata
 - 😄 Pronouns: She/her.
-- ⚡ Fun fact: 'SQL is my superpower'.
+- ⚡ Fun fact: 'I love gaining actionable insight with data, it's magical'.

 <!---
 PatienceAjomata/PatienceAjomata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.